My Very Own Dopamine and Trauma Recovery Story

 The Neuroscience of Dopamine: More Than Just Motivation

 When your dopamine system is functioning normally, you experience a smooth cycle: you anticipate a reward, you take action toward it, you experience the reward, and your brain learns that the effort was worth the outcome.
-This creates what neuroscientists call the reward prediction system.
+This pattern creates what neuroscientists call the reward prediction system.
 It’s what drives you to pursue meaningful things, to try new challenges, and to invest energy in relationships and growth.
 This cycle is healthy.
 It’s adaptive.
 It keeps you engaged with life.
 When dopamine and trauma intersect, however, this healthy cycle becomes compromised.

 But dopamine does something else equally crucial: it helps regulate your stress response.
 It works in partnership with other neurochemical systems to keep your nervous system balanced.
 When dopamine is healthy, you can experience stress without becoming overwhelmed.
 You can handle a threat without your entire system shutting down or spiraling into hypervigilance.
 Dopamine helps you recover from threat.
 It helps you return to baseline.
 It’s part of the system that lets you feel safe again after fear.